What are silvopastoral systems?

 This is why hill country is targeted with trees because there is often a high risk of landslides.
 The use of poplar trees in hill country is a classic example of trees being used in pasture that is environmentally sensitive.

-Farmers can also use silvopastoralism in certain contexts to increase the production of the farm, making them a more desirable land use choice that straight pasture.
+Farmers can also use silvopastoralism in certain contexts to increase the production of the farm, making them a more desirable land use choice than straight pasture.

 • Silvopastoralism can boost pasture growth in pasture where nutrients or water are limited.